humanfactors/FIPS/README.md

 In the example below, we will run a Three Process Model simulation over the `FIPS_df` series we just created.
 To do this, we will use the `FIPS_simulation` function, which takes in three arguments: a `FIPS_df` object, a specification of a `modeltype` (see help for model types currently implemented), and a `pvec` which is a vector of parameters for the model.

-Calling `FIPS_simulate()` will produce a `FIPS_df` with model predictions and predicted model parameter values (e.g., `s`, `c`).
+Calling `FIPS_simulate()` will produce a `FIPS_df` with model predictions and predicted model process values (e.g., `s`, `c`).
 The returned `FIPS_df` will also now inherit the `FIPS_simulation` class.
 A `FIPS_simulation` object has attributes containing the parameter vector, the `modeltype` string, and the `pvec` used, and several other values used internally.
 A custom print function of the object will reveal all this information.
 Note that this print function does mask some of the columns for ease of reading.

 ```r
 # Run a simulation with the three process model